 Her parents wouldn’t understand.
 Her friends would abandon her, call her a freak.

 Now they called her when their wifi wasn’t working.

 She just had a way with that stuff.

 She’d always been a night-owl, and now that she’d moved out and had her own place in the city, she fully embraced her nocturnal rhythms.
 Freelancing as a coder for companies on the other side of the world allowed her to work at night, when the city was quiet, and the lights were dimmer.
-Although she still loved the flash of neon reflected in glass, or the flicker of TV screens in nearby high-rise flats.
-The squeak of trains and the rumble of garbage trucks soothed her, as they masked the hum when it got too loud.
+She loved the flash of neon reflected in glass, or the flicker of TV screens in nearby high-rise flats.
+Then as morning drew near, the squeak of trains and the rumble of garbage trucks soothed her, as they masked the hum when it got too loud.

 Sometimes she missed the wide open skies of her hometown, and the wind whining through the electrical towers near her parent’s house.
 But here, in the heart of the city, typing away on her old computer, surrounded by sleeping people and softly buzzing electricity, she felt safe, calm.

 She’d blow off steam at raves, where she’d sway and spin as the pulsing bass washed over her.
 The lights shining through the air, the ecstatic music, the bodies joining and separating like electrons bouncing off each other — it was the only other place she felt at home.

 One night, when she’d finished her work early and walked the rain-slick pavements to meet her friends at their favorite club, she was dancing alone, lost in the moment.
 The music swelled, rose to a climax, and then stopped.
 The DJ was controlling the silence as much as the sound.
 That’s when she opened her eyes and saw him.